Capital City: Bern

 Tucked in the heart of central Europe, neighbouring France, Germany, Italy and Liechtenstein, among others, you’ll find Switzerland – the home to over 200 scenic mountains (including the Alps) and the highest number of peaks in Europe.
 Also known for its thousands of picturesque lakes (more than 7000 to be exact), its chocolate, quality Swiss watches and being one of the safest countries in Europe along with a high quality of life, Switzerland is certainly a country worth exploring as the destination for your next place to call home.
 So, let’s try to make your move to Switzerland from the UK a bit easier by exploring a few facts about this gorgeous country.

 With over 25% of the Swiss population consisting of foreigners, it’s no wonder you’ve chosen it as your next place to call home.
 However, once there, you’ll be spoilt for choice of cities and sometimes even stunning villages, where you can finally put down roots.
 In Switzerland, areas are called cantons.
-Some of the most popular ones, especially for British expats, include Geneva and Lausanne on the western side, neighbouring France, as well as Zurich and Bern, which neighbour Germany.
+Some of the most popular ones, especially for British expats, include Geneva and Lausanne on the western side, neighbouring France, as well as Zurich and Bern, which neighbouring Germany.
 There’s also Basel, Ticino and Zug – the latter of which is the global hub of digital currencies and home to 200 blockchain companies.

 How to become a resident